jleungee/Asian-Bitcoin-Straddle-Capital-Guarantee-Note/README.md

 ## Asian Bitcoin Straddles Capital Guaranteed Note (ABC Note)
-Coauthors: Leung Sum Ming, Ho Tsz Chiu & Lin Jianan
+Co-authors: Leung Sum Ming, Ho Tsz Chiu & Lin Jianan

 Bitcoin is one of the best incarnations of a "High Risk High Return" asset.
 We understand that many retail investors would like to profit from its high